Dropbox Replay FAQs

 What are my Dropbox Replay storage limits?

-Dropbox Replay is available through all Dropbox plans, but Replay has these additional file limits:
+Dropbox Replay is available for all Dropbox plans, but Replay has these additional file limits:

 • Dropbox Basic: 4 files